bitovi/academy/src/react/1-setting-up-your-environment.md

 ### Looking at Our Generated Project

-Let's walk through some of the generated files.
+Let’s walk through some of the generated files.

 ```code
 ├── node_modules/